asithagihan/photo-grid/Readme.md

 Please navigate to url http://localhost:3000/

 This development does not include a user authentication at the moment some hard coded provision is included for the implementation

+Docker

+Please use following commands

+docker-compose build --no-cache
+docker-compose up

+to delete the existing record from the cotext since there is no delete action docker-compose down -v